USEPA/CMAQ/README.md

 output files, several months of data are suggested.

 After downloading data, check the file for \*\*\* strings and replace each with the string '   0' which denotes a missing value.
-Sometimes, the former string passes through quality control proceedures.
+Sometimes, the former string passes through quality control procedures.

 #### Running the Utility